whokilleddb/funcshenanigans/README.md

 My first thought with this, inspired from [this blog about a self mutating program](https://ephemeral.cx/2013/12/writing-a-self-mutating-x86_64-c-program/) was: "What if I replace the functionality of the code?"

-My idead was to have a benign function, but then use some VEH magic to replace it's functionality at runtime to run malicious code.
+My initial idea was to have a benign function, but then use some VEH magic to replace it's functionality at runtime to run malicious code.
 And that's what I did!

 Let's look at the main function: